dmytro/nagira/docs/CONFIGURATION.md

 If you are using some standard distribution of Nagios -- for example RedHat/CentOS RPM or Debian/Ubuntu dpkg -- chances are your `nagios.cfg` file is in `/etc/nagios3` or `/etc/nagios` directory.
 In this case Nagira will be OK with default configuration.

-However, if this is not the case, please set file location as in the example below or override by setting varaible `NAGIOS_CFG_FILE` in the shell.
+However, if this is not the case, please set file location as in the example below or override by setting variable `NAGIOS_CFG_FILE` in the shell.

 #### Example configuration